lopter/lightsd/CONTRIBUTING.rst

 most portable language both from a tool-chain perspective but also from a hardware perspective: anything that can run a very stripped down version of Linux should be able to run lightsd successfully.
-Portability is a goal and I hope that it will also unlock new kind of usage & interactions.
+Portability is a goal and I hope that it will unlock new kind of usages & interactions.
 A corollary to portability is that lightsd should have the shortest startup and discovery time
 possible: lightsd might not always run as a background service.